stoyann-open-classrooms/krysto-go-api/readme.md

 ### 4.1 Possible endpoints

-This project includes four endpoints that you will be able to use:
+This project includes five endpoints that you will be able to use:

 - `http://localhost:8080/users` - listing all users in database.